clouddrove/ansible-role-nginx/README.md

 We eat, drink, sleep and most importantly love **DevOps**.
-We are thinking Automation is better way to setup a server and install the required environments.
-It is critical to maintaining same environment on local, testing or production system so resolve this we move to create small role for environments element.
+DevOps always promotes automation and standardisation.
+While setting up various environments like local, dev, testing, production, etc. it is critical to maintain the same environment across.
+This can easily be achieved using automating the environment setup & installation with the help of ansible-playbooks.

-This role is basically combination of [tasks in ansible-playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html) and includes tests.
+Smaller roles are created for each environment elements; which also include tasks & tests.
+These roles can then be grouped together in [ansible-playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html) to achieve the desired yet consistent results.